This is an overview of security considerations for the New Relic Java agent.

 This technique allows the agent to insert software probes to measure the web application at key places.
 These places include request handlers like servlets, struts actions, and spring controllers, as well as remote system calls to databases and web services.

 The agent also polls data from the JVM and from JMX.
-Every minute the agent posts its data to the New Relic website, where the owner of that data can sign in and use the data to see how their website is performing.
+Every minute the agent posts its data to the New Relic user interface, where the owner of that data can sign in and use the data to see how their website is performing.

 When the New Relic Java agent connects to the New Relic web service, it collects and sends information about your host environment.
 This information is primarily used by our support team.
 The agent collects: